The Bottleneck Birthday Problem: Introduction

 What is the probability that from a group of $n$ randomly chosen people, at least two individuals will have the same birthday?
 This question is famously known as the \emph{birthday problem} (see~\cite{Feller1968introductionV1}, page 33), having been around for nearly 100 years.
 Austrian mathematician Richard von Mises published this in 1939~\cite{vonMises1939}.
 However, English mathematician Harold Davenport is typically credited for this problem in 1927, though he did not publish it due to its simplicity and counterintuitive nature.

-A standard version of the birthday problem assumes that each person’s birthday is uniformly distributed across the days of the year and relies on a few simplifying assumptions including but not limited to no selection bias (\eg, no specific preference for certain birthdays or months), no interaction between individuals’ birthdays (\eg, no external factors, such as hospital scheduling affect birth times), and no twins, among others.
+A standard set up for the birthday problem assumes that birthdays are uniformly distributed over the days of the year.
+Further, it relies on a few simplifying assumptions including but not limited to no selection bias (\eg, no specific preference for certain birthdays or months), no interaction between individuals’ birthdays (\eg, no external factors, such as hospital scheduling affecting birth times), and no multiple births such as twins, among others.
 Under these assumptions, it can be shown that only 23 people are needed to achieve a probability of more than 1/2 that at least two people share the same birthday.
 The result seems counterintuitive, since by the Pigeonhole principle, we would need 366 people to guarantee a shared birthday, considering 365 days being a standard year.

 In the past several decades, many variants and extensions to the classic birthday problem have been published in the literature~\cite{Naus1968,mosteller1962,Mathis1991,Nunnikhoven1992,DasGupta2005,inoue2008}.
 For example, an interesting variation is the \emph{Almost Birthday Problem} which asks for the minimum number of people needed so that at least two have birthdays within $d$ consecutive days~\cite{Naus1968}.
 For $d = 1, 2, 3, 4, 5$, the corresponding minimum number of people needed are $n = 23, 14, 11, 9, 8$, respectively.
 Many of these variations are intriguing puzzles in their own right.
 Computationally efficient approximation algorithms to compute the solutions have been an area of great interest in the research community, since several real-world problems in the domains of computer science including hashing, cryptography~\cite{bellare2004}, communication networks and load balancing in distributed systems~\cite{eijkhout2019}, and problems in other domains including biology~\cite{Green2024} and medicine~\cite{Krawitz2015}, forensic science~\cite{Kaye2013Beyond}, statistics, social science and data science~\cite{gold2024}, can be modeled as one of the variants of the birthday problem.
 In a recent work~\cite{tripathy2025}, we derived recurrence relations and designed exact algorithms for a variant of the the birthday problem called the \emph{Strong Birthday Problem}, first introduced in~\cite{DasGupta2005}.